Facts on falls

 - Individuals with mild cognitive impairment have double the risk of sustaining a fall.

 - Seniors who fall may develop a fear of falling, which may limit their activities resulting in reduced mobility, loss of physical fitness, and subsequent increased risk of falling.

 - The risk of falling increases with age.

 - Adults aged 75 years and older who fall have a 4-5 times greater likelihood of being admitted to a long-term care facility than adults aged 65-74 years.

 - Approximately 95% of low-trauma hip fractures are caused by falls.

-- Women fracture their hips at a rate almost twice that for men.
+- Women fracture their hips at a rate almost twice that of men.

 - Women experience other fall-related fractures (e.g. wrist, hip, spine) at approximately twice the rate that men do.

 - Older adults who are taking 4 or more medications are at greater risk for falls.